shyamala98/MovieProject/README.md

 ------------------
 Clone the MovieTrailer project from Git to your local machine

-Running the project from Windows command line: python \<Local Directory where project is cloned\>/MovieProject/entertainment_center.py
+Running the project from Windows command line:<br/>
+python \<Local Directory where project is cloned\>/MovieProject/entertainment_center.py

 Running the project from the python shell: